CryptoCommunity/ecb-exchange-rates/README.md

 <a name="installation"/>
 # Installation

-You can install this module by using npm [NPM](https://npmjs.org/package/ecb-exchange-rates):
+You can install this module by using npm:

-    npm install ecb-exchange-rates
+    npm install CryptoCommunity/ecbex

 <a name="usage"/>
 # Usage

 The first step is to include the library on you app by doing:

-    var currencyConverter = require('ecb-exchange-rates');
+    var currencyConverter = require('ecbex');

 If we need to convert a given value, then we create this settings object: